Difference Between Tomatillo and Gooseberry

 The appetizing fruit produced by gooseberry plants is known as gooseberries.
 The European gooseberry, as well as the American gooseberry, are also the main sources of such berries.

-They weren’t to be mistaken with several other fruits with both the name “gooseberry,” such as cape gooseberries or Chinese gooseberries, which do not fit underneath the horticulture categorization of real berries.
+They weren’t to be mistaken with several other fruits named “gooseberry,” such as cape or Chinese gooseberries, which do not fit underneath the horticulture categorization of real berries.

 Comparison Table